hnrobert/gu/README.md

-gu set -g                # set globally (interactive if no alias provided) gu set -u hnrobert       # switch to an existing profile (or create if missing) gu update -u workuser    # update alias/name/email for an existing profile gu delete prev           # delete a profile gu upgrade               # self-update the tool
+gu set -g                # set globally (interactive if no alias provided) gu set -u hnrobert       # switch to an existing profile (or create if missing) gu update -u workuser    # update alias/name/email for an existing profile gu config -k workuser    # bind an SSH key to the workuser alias gu delete prev           # delete a profile gu upgrade               # self-update the tool
 ```